darwinmanlapat/parking_lot_system/README.md

 - We will always have the same number of rows and column to make a square map.
 Instead of getting the number of rows and column from the user, we will get a table size variable to make the table.

+- We will also limit the table size to 10 or 100 cells.

 ### Entry Points

 - We will only let the user designate the table's outer cells (edges and sides) as an entry point to mimick a simple parking lot.